 Plus, there is one single place within your course dashboard in Teachable where you can see all the available reports.
 On the other hand, you’ll need to go to different areas in your dashboard in Kajabi in order to see different information.

-Overall, I find it much easier to analyze different course metrics and see insights on Teachable than on Kajabi.
+Overall, I find it much easier to analyze different course metrics and see insights on Teachable vs Kajabi.

 Kajabi has what it calls Automations which allows you to create When/Then rules to automate tasks within your membership site.

 While Automations have a lot of application in sales and marketing (and we’ll discuss that later), they can also be used to boost student engagement.

 For example, if your student has been inactive for a certain number of days, you can send him/her an email automatically and check why they haven’t logged in to the members’ area and if you could help them.